 Who in the spring from the new sunAlready has a fever got,Too late begins those shafts to shun,Which Phœbus through his veins has shot.Too late he would the pain assuage,And to thick shadows does retire;About with him he bears the rage,And in his tainted blood the fire.

 In the third stanza, Waller references ‘Phoebus’, who is god of the sun.
 He suggests that things are out of order and balance now that he is not with his lover.
 Although there is a new ‘spring’, there is a sickness on the land, ‘already has a fever got’.
-There is uncertainty and darkness, even with the presence of the god of sun, there is something sinister lurking in the world.
+There is uncertainty and darkness, even with the presence of the god of the sun, there is something sinister lurking in the world.

 Waller wants to ‘assuage’ his ‘wounds’, yet it is too late as the ‘pain’ has seeped deep into his body.
 The personification of sadness in ‘thick shadows’ seem to never ‘retire’ from Wallers world, the poet wallowing in darkness and pity as he cannot return to his lover.

 This sadness turns to frustration and anger, Waller suggesting that he ‘bears the rage’, further explored by the use of ‘fire’, enacting images of fury.
-The semantics of pain are included within this stanza again, ‘blood’ being a recurring image throughout The Self Banished.
+The semantics of pain are included within this stanza again, ‘blood’ is a recurring image throughout The Self Banished.

 But vow’d I have, and never mustYour banish’d servant trouble you;For if I break, you may distrustThe vow I made to love you, too.